 4. It’s home to the world’s southernmost settlements

-Ushuaia is proud to claim the title of city at the “End of the World” with its location at 54.8° south latitude.
+One of Patagonia in South America facts is that Ushuaia is proud to claim the title of the city at the “End of the World” with its location at 54.8° south latitude.
 Founded by British missionaries in 1870, this city is now the main boarding point for cruises to Antarctica and Cape Horn.

 5. Everyone’s in agreement that Torres del Paine is incomparable